 What are your orthotics made of?

-High temperature thermoplastic or foam rubber (polypropylene, carbon fiber, EVA, Nickeplast, neoprene, etc).
+High-temperature thermoplastic or foam rubber (polypropylene, carbon fibre, EVA, Nickeplast, neoprene, etc).

 Will they fit in my shoes?

 Orthotics can be made to fit multiple pairs of shoes or for a specific purpose.

 Our doctors are trained to diagnose and treat children’s foot problems by careful examination of the foot and lower limb.
 We treat common, chronic and acute problems like developmental problems, intoed gait, knock knees and flat feet.
 Our doctors may prescribe orthotics to help in these areas.